How To Hibernate Your Ants - Hibernation Tutorial

 Hi guys!
 I hope you’re doing well!

 Today we’re going to talk about hibernation: What is it?
 Why do ants need hibernation?
 Should I hibernate my ants?
-These are some of the questions that we’re gonna answer in this guide!
+These are some of the questions that we’re going to answer in this guide!

 Let’s get started!